 • On Judith Light: “She’s been such a great addition to our show.
 Judith and Ann have an altercation in practically every episode she’s in, so it’s definitely something that the audience can look forward to.
 And as much as we’ve come to love hating Harris, I think the audience is going to feel the same way about her.”

 What do you think of Ann’s shooting of Harris?
-Share your thoughts in the comments section below.
+Share your comments below and read more news from Dallas Decoder.